Student Charter

 • admission to the Master’s study programme;

-You can find all information about the Examination Appeals Board appeals procedure in the Standing Orders of the Examinations Appeals Board (Appendix 7 of the Student Charter).
+You can find all information about the Examination Appeals Board appeals procedure in the Standing Orders of the Examinations Appeals Board.

 How can I appeal against negative Binding Study Advice?

 You can lodge appeals with the Examination Appeals Board against negative Binding Study Advice.
-Appeals can be made through the central complaints office or cbe [at] bjz.ru.nl (.)
-You can find more information on the website.
+Appeals can be made through the Central Office Legal Protection Students by completing a form.
+You can find more information on the website .

 What will happen to the appeal I filed with the Examination Appeals Board?